-- The "light weight" version contains only the files required to run the commands of the free surfer tutorial.
-It has all the required input and output data, but lacks the other subject data that would normally be present when performing a recon.
+The "Lightweight" version contains only the files required to run the commands of the FreeSurfer tutorial.
+It has all the required input and output data, but lacks the other files that would normally be present when performing a recon.
 People who just want a quick easy way to run the commands in the tutorial should download this data set.

-- The "full" version contains all the files that would normally be present when performing recons.
+- The "Full" version contains all the files that would normally be present when performing recons.
 Because of the numerous subjects involved with the tutorials, the full data set is quite large (~60Gigs).
-People who want to go into more depth than that which is covered in the course and the tutorials should download this data set.
+People who want to go into more depth than that which is covered in the tutorials should download this data set.

 Once the download is complete, uncompress the data file - this usually this can be done by simply double-clicking.
-To run the tutorials, simply source Freesurfer, then define an environment variable called TUTORIAL_DATA to the location of the uncompressed file.
+To run the tutorials, simply source Freesurfer, then define an environment variable called TUTORIAL_DATA which point to the uncompressed directory.
 For example:

 $> <source freesurfer> $> export TUTORIAL_DATA=/home/username/Downloads/tutorial_data $> ls $TUTORIAL_DATA buckner_data fsfast-functional diffusion_recons fsfast-tutorial.subjects diffusion_tutorial long-tutorial

 You are now ready to start the Freesurfer tutorials.